-Which of the following is not a normal portal of exit for an infe... | Study Prep in Pearson+
+Which of the following is NOT a normal portal of exit for an infe... | Study Prep in Pearson+

 Understand the concept of 'portal of exit' in infectious diseases: it refers to the route through which a pathogen leaves the host to spread to others.

-Review common portals of exit, which typically include blood, urine, saliva, respiratory droplets, feces, and skin lesions.
+Identify common normal portals of exit, which typically include bodily fluids and secretions such as blood, saliva, urine, feces, respiratory droplets, and skin lesions.

-Analyze each option given: blood, urine, and saliva are all recognized portals of exit because pathogens can be transmitted through these fluids.
+Evaluate each option given: blood, saliva, and urine are all common fluids through which pathogens can exit the body and spread infection.

-Consider 'stomach acid' as a potential portal of exit.
-Since stomach acid is a digestive secretion inside the body and not a route through which pathogens exit the host, it is not a normal portal of exit.
+Consider cerebrospinal fluid (CSF): it is normally contained within the central nervous system and is not typically exposed or released outside the body under normal conditions, so it is not a usual portal of exit.

-Conclude that the correct answer is the option that does not serve as a pathway for pathogens to leave the host, which in this case is stomach acid.
+Conclude that cerebrospinal fluid is NOT a normal portal of exit for infectious diseases because it does not normally leave the body to transmit infection.

 Watch next